Skip to content

 }

-• Closure types are generated at compile time with no heap allocation overhead and zero extra runtime cost
+• Closure types are generated at compile time with no heap allocation overhead and zero additional runtime cost.

-• Replaces function pointers and hand-written functors, making callback code more compact and readable
+• Replaces function pointers and raw functors, making callback code more compact and readable.

-• Beware of lifetime risks with reference captures in asynchronous or interrupt scenarios; value capture is recommended for embedded callbacks
+• Be aware of lifetime risks with reference captures in asynchronous or interrupt contexts; value capture is recommended for embedded callbacks.

-• C++14 generic lambdas allow us to write generic sorting or search comparison logic without template overhead
+• C++14 generic lambdas allow us to write generic sorting/searching comparison logic without template overhead.

 Compiler Support